-Certain members of key management personnel received share option awards during the period, under the terms of the Group's Long Term Incentive Plan ('LTIP').
+Certain members of key management personnel received share option awards during the period, under the terms of the Group's Long Term Incentive Plan (LTIP).

-The number of share awards made to the key management personnel is given in the table below together with their weighted average fair value ('WAFV') and weighted average grant price ('WAGP').
+The number of share awards made to the key management personnel is given in the table below together with their weighted average fair value (WAFV) and weighted average grant price (WAGP).
 The exercise price of the share awards is US\$ nil (2015: nil).
 No share awards vested in the period.

-Scheme WAFV US\$ WAGP US\$ Expiry date Number of options vested Number of options unvested 30 June 2016 Total outstanding 2016 LTIPs- Senior Management 0.82 0.94 March 2019 - 3,175,556 3,175,556
+Scheme WAFV US\$ WAGP US\$ Expiry date Number of options vested options 30 June 2016 Total outstanding 2016 LTIPs - Senior Management 0.82 0.94 March 2019 3,175,556 3,175,556